February 19, 2019

 If you are one the 450 million people worldwide, affected my rosacea, you are all too familiar with the frustration of random rosacea swelling and flare-ups, persistent redness and increased skin sensitivity.
 Even though it affects 10% of the British population, rosacea is still a relatively unknown condition which the general public have very little awareness of, unlike other skin issues such as acne.

 Currently there is no permanent cure to get rid of facial redness from rosacea, but the condition can be managed and kept “dormant” with lifestyle adjustments and skin care treatments including primer, foundation and colour corrector especially for rosacea.
 While treating the skin is the most important step, there are formulas that can work to soothe your complexion while also neutralising and covering the redness.
 Here’s how to choose the right one for you:

 Being able to care for, conceal, and select the best makeup for your rosacea relies on having a solid understanding of which subtype of rosacea your skin falls into.
-There are four main categories:Vascular Rosacea:
+There are four main types of rosacea:Vascular Rosacea:

 Vascular rosacea is characterised by visible blood vessels, persistent facial redness and flare-ups that are typically itchy and feel hot on the skin.